Ezz-di/tewjihScrapper/Readme.md

 ## Indeed Scrapper
-This python script (Selenium/BeautifulSoup) used to scrap job from fr.indeed.com.
-Then it stores data in hrflow board
+This python script (Selenium/BeautifulSoup) used to scrap data from tewjih.mr.
+It uses mutlprocessing and multithreading to process the scrapping.

 ## Getting Started